Roshan3580/Database-Searcher/README.md

 - Save changes directly to the database.

 ## Architecture Overview
-- **DatabaseEngine**: Handles all database operations and event processing.
+- **CoreProcessor**: Handles all database operations and event processing.
-- **AppEventBus**: Routes events between the GUI and the engine.
+- **EventDispatcher**: Routes events between the GUI and the engine.
-- **MainWindow**: The main Tkinter window and event handler.
+- **AppMainWindow**: The main Tkinter window and event handler.
 - **Views**: Separate views for continents, countries, and regions.

 ## License